ehsaniara/delay-box/README.md

 # Use-Case

-🚀 This tool simplifies the workflow for niche tasks execution by removing the need to write code to handle Redis and Kafka development complexities.
+🚀 This tool simplifies the workflow for niche task execution by removing the need to write code to handle Redis and Kafka development complexities.
 It manages these tasks for you through straightforward REST calls.

 ✅ It is ideal for applications requiring massive parallel processing capabilities, such as data processing pipelines, large-scale simulations, and real-time analytics.